TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Political Science, Rutgers University, NJ, 2018 (October)
+* Ph.D. in Political Science, Rutgers University, NJ, 2018
 * M.A. in International Relations, New York University, NY, 2011
 * B.A. in History and Multicultural Studies, Rider University, NJ, summa cum laude, 2008